stephprince/update-project/README.md

 ```bash
 conda install -c conda-forge r r-base r-lmertest r-emmeans rpy2
 ```
-After running these commands, edit your local environment variables so `R_HOME = /path/to/Anaconda3/envs/update-project/lib/R`
+After running these commands, edit your local environment variables so `R_HOME = /path/to/Anaconda3/envs/update-project/lib/R`.
+You can find the path to Anaconda by entering `where python` from within the activated conda environment.
 (Note: if you are using another package manager like pip/poetry, you will have to setup a local R installation and edit your local environment variables to point towards that path before installing rpy2).
 The installation steps typically take less than 20 min.